-We train neural networks to control various systems efficiently towards arbitrary goals.
+We train neural networks to control various systems near-optimally towards arbitrary goals.
 In the videos above, pink markers (■) denote goals passed as input to the neural networks.

 Imitation learning is a well-established approach for machine-learning-based control.
 However, its applicability depends on having access to demonstrations, which are often expensive to collect and/or suboptimal for solving the task.
 In this work, we present GCImOpt, an approach to learn efficient goal-conditioned policies by training on datasets generated by trajectory optimization.
 Our approach for dataset generation is computationally efficient, can generate thousands of optimal trajectories in minutes on a laptop computer, and produces high-quality demonstrations.
 Further, by means of a data augmentation scheme that treats intermediate states as goals, we are able to increase the training dataset size by an order of magnitude.
 Using our generated datasets, we train goal-conditioned neural network policies that can control the system towards arbitrary goals.
 To demonstrate the generality of our approach, we generate datasets and then train policies for various control tasks, namely cart-pole stabilization, planar and three-dimensional quadcopter stabilization, and point reaching using a 6-DoF robot arm.
-We show that our trained policies can achieve high success rates and efficient control profiles, all while being small enough (less than 80,000 neural network parameters) that they could be deployed onboard resource-constrained controllers.
+We show that our trained policies can achieve high success rates and near-optimal control profiles, all while being small (less than 80,000 neural network parameters) and fast enough (up to more than 6,000 times faster than a trajectory optimization solver) that they could be deployed onboard resource-constrained controllers.

-We sample many initial state-goal state pairs and obtain their corresponding optimal controls using trajectory optimization, yielding a dataset of optimal trajectories; we can then take these trajectories as expert demonstrations to train a model such as a neural network.
-Given a state and goal, the model should approximate (imitate) the actions of the expert controller; thus, this is a form of imitation learning.
+We sample many initial state-goal state pairs and obtain their corresponding optimal controls using trajectory optimization, yielding a dataset of optimal trajectories; we can then take these trajectories as expert demonstrations to train a model.
+We train neural networks on these demonstrations by behavior cloning, so that given the current state and goal, they approximate the optimal control.

 Having trained a policy on the dataset of optimal demonstrations, we can proceed to evaluate it in simulation; to that end, we measure